infinityworks/academy_datascience_101/README.md

 If you want to use this for a lesson I'd suggest you load it into [Colab](https://colab.research.google.com/) as a Git Repo, you can do what you want with it then.

 Final note, if you are changing this notebook and pushing it then please clear code-chunk outputs so the participants have to run it!

+# Note
+* Ask for breakout rooms!

+# TODO
+* Perhaps some more context and interactivity nudges in the deck